openeuler-mirror/community/en/IRCs.md

 Internet Relay Chat (IRC) is a form of real-time Internet chat.
 It is mainly designed for group (many-to-many) communication in discussion forums called channels, but also allows one-to-one communication via private message.
 On IRC you can talk to many other members.

-Though a channel might have many people in it at any one time, they might not always be at their keyboard; so if no-one responds, just wait around and someone will hopefully answer soon enough.
+Though a channel might have many people in it at any time, they might not always be in front of the computer, if no one responds, just wait a little bit and you may get responded.

 ### How to use it